Ficool

 How was he supposed to become a good sailor?
 He was not from the time realm where water was abundant.

-No time to mourn the loss, Noctis swayed in the turbulent, growing waters, dodging and weaving past newly arising columns, barely holding it together, his raft flying higher and higher, the changing phenomena not only affecting the Void.
+No time to mourn the loss, Noctis swayed in the turbulent, growing waters, dodging and weaving past newly arising columns, barely holding it together.
+His raft flying higher and higher, the changing phenomena not only affecting the Void, but him as well.

 At this rate, Noctis would expect the formless sleeping below to soon awake, everything that crumbled of the ship, and fell into the waters, creating tiny ripples in the sea, fueling his fears.

-But that wasn't even his biggest problem, no, his raft would soon succumb if it took a few more hits of the void sea, the changes of the sea were growing in strength, impossible to say where and when a new column rising from the sea would appear, making it only a matter of time till everything went up in flames.
+But that wasn't even his biggest problem, no, his raft would soon succumb if it took a few more hits of the void sea.
+The changes in the sea were growing in strength, making it impossible to say where and when a new column rising from the sea would appear, leaving only a matter of time till everything went up in flames.

 Feeling the golden light grow ever stronger, Noctis knew he was almost there, just a little more.